IV. Process: Expectations

 This is an opportunity for a mental reset, where we can see that history was the result of seeing each other as other than human, of following the story of ego far past its date, when in an age of all perspectives, we had a chance to see through it.

 Few may see a reason to put in an effort to understand an alternate way, yet.
-Hence: Things to Do After The End of The World, when in a vacuum of structure there will be space to try something that has up until now been lost in the current.
+Hence the alternate title: Things to Do After The End of The World, when in a vacuum of structure there will be space to try something that has up until now been lost in the current.